ChilliCream/graphql-platform/website/src/docs/hotchocolate/fetching-data/index.md

 }
 ```

-When comparing all three code examples side by side we can see very quickly that all of them have the `Query` type in common.
-As a matter of fact the `Query` type is actually identical in all three examples.
+When comparing all three approaches side by side we can see very quickly that all of them look nearly the same.
+They all have the `Query` type in common for example.
+As a matter of fact the `Query` type is identical in all three approaches.
 Regardless, the `Query` type contains a method named `Say` which is our resolver in fact, the most important bit here.
 The `Say` method will be translated into the `say` field on the schema side as soon as Hot Chocolate has been started and initialized.
-As a side note all three approaches will result into the same `SDL`.
+As a small side note here all three approaches will result into the same `SDL`.

 ```sdl
 type Query {